 ***Before ordering wallpaper, I recommend reading this post to help you avoid making costly mistakes.
 Unfortunately, wallpaper is never returnable.
 That’s right; not even if it’s shrinkwrap sealed and unopened.

-Okay, it’s time to share numerous ideas you may or may not have thought of to get budget window treatments that look custom.
+Okay, it’s time to share numerous ideas for ways to get budget-friendly window treatments that look custom.

 But, not only do I love the stencil design, her use of color is fantastic and fun.